- Over 1,100 experts have shared with us their concerns about COVID-19 and COVID-impacted areas in the immediate and longer term future.

 International economy and trade

 Over 40 concerns focus on international economy and trade.
-In the short-term, experts are concerned at the lack of a unilateral response from global governance structures (such as the G20 or WTO) to protect the global economy.
+In the short-term, experts are concerned at the lack of a unified response from global governance structures (such as the G20 or WTO) to protect the global economy.
 In the medium and long-term, many experts are concerned that the COVID-19 outbreak could lead to a global economic recession.
 Experts note that an economic downturn would affect every country.
 However, it would have the biggest effect on low- and middle-income countries (LMICs) whose economies are already struggling.
 This would set back economic progress in some countries.
 Experts are concerned it could lead to a greater number of deaths from poverty.
 They also express concerns that increased poverty could lead to political instability, particularly in LMICs and low-income regions.
 In the long-term, experts suggest that countries will have to work together to ensure the global economy recovers.

 In the short-term, experts are concerned that some countries may reduce exports of medical equipment and food.
 In the medium and long-term, they are concerned that some countries may introduce policies that restrict imports and/or exports.
 They note that this could be damaging to the UK, which is currently reliant on imports and exports in many industries.
 In the long-term, some experts are also concerned that there will be an increase in the number of international trades requiring dispute resolution.